 The construction industry is the largest worldwide employer.
 It’s a pillar of the economy as nearly $ 10 trillion is spent annually on construction.
-All things being equal, that could rise to over $ 16.6 trillion by 2025.
+All things being equal, that could rise to over by 2025.
 This is the sector that creates the icons and landmarks that become the very representation of the cities where they are located.

 However, the construction industry has its unpleasant truths too.
 The sector is often accused of being rooted in the past with an aversion to modern techniques.
 While the degree of truth of such accusations can be debated, it’s impossible a deny that the sector suffers from a serious productivity issue.